ninanoo/PoR/README.md

 The first design for synchronization was a locally distributed convergence depending on the addition of each new candidate block.<br/>
 However, the final design has changed to be synchronized with the issuance of the next authentication block.<br/>
 This significantly simplifies the algorithm and makes branched chains to converge more efficiently across the entire network.<br/>
-Each method has advantages and disadvantages, so a mixed form of the two methods may be used for the implementation.<br/>
+Each method has advantages and disadvantages, so a mixed form of the two methods will be used in the implementation.<br/>
 <br/>
 The following shows the candidate chain in each of their nodes for the five participants: James, Alice, Lewis, Maria, and Clark.<br/>